Kruithne/kogs/README.md

 The original design behind `kogs` was to provide a monorepo of small modules that could be used independently.
 I've since abandoned this in favor of a single module that provides the functionality all in one place.

-`kogs` is designed to be as lightweight as possible, with no dependencies, as well as being tree-shakeable, so only the functions you use will be included in your final bundle.
+`kogs` is designed to be as lightweight as possible, with minimal dependencies, as well as being tree-shakeable, so only the functions you use will be included in your final bundle.

 # Installation